Oregon Paralegal Career and Salary Guide

 Oregon Certification

-Additionally, the state-level Oregon Paralegal Association (OPA) offers the Oregon Certified Paralegal (OCP) credential.
+Additionally, the Oregon Paralegal Association (OPA) offers the Oregon Certified Paralegal (OCP) credential.
 The OCP program strives to establish a uniform standard for paralegals in Oregon.
 Applicants may or may not currently hold the title of “paralegal,” but they must have worked for an Oregon legal office for at least the past 12 months, be performing legal work under a lawyer’s supervision, and have experience in providing legal assistance.
 Prospective OCPs must be at least 18 years old and either be certified paralegals with a national organization or possess a combination of minimum education and experience requirements including:

 Oregon Paralegal Career and Salary Outlook

-Corporations generally offer different work environments for paralegals and legal assistants, and may be attractive for those with interests in business or financial law.
-Large corporations based in Oregon include Nike, Precision Castparts, Lithia Motors, and StanCorp Financial Group.
-Various government agencies, banks, and other financial institutions may also offer paralegal jobs in Oregon.
-LinkedIn is a good research resource where you can search on geography (Oregon or city-level) for “paralegal” to find networking opportunities and also companies most associated with users identifying as paralegals; companies in Oregon with the most LinkedIn users as paralegals include:
+Large law firms may be a good starting point for finding paralegal jobs in Oregon.
+Paralegals seeking roles outside traditional law firms may find rewarding opportunities in corporate legal departments.
+Government agencies, banks, and other financial institutions may also offer paralegal jobs in Oregon.
+LinkedIn is a good research resource where you can search on geography (Oregon or city-level) for “paralegal” to find networking opportunities, job postings, also companies most associated with users identifying as paralegals; companies in Oregon with the most LinkedIn users as paralegals include:

-• Liberty Mutual Insurance
+- Liberty Mutual Insurance

-• Nike
+- Nike

-• Oregon Department of Justice
+- Oregon Department of Justice

-• State of Oregon
+- State of Oregon

 For more information about paralegal careers, take a look at our careers page.